Blog

 Now’s the time to take a step back for a debrief with your team.
 You’ll want to determine what went well and what you might want to change—and refer to any of that saved employee feedback.

-During the debrief, take detailed notes to share with everyone and to keep for future reference.
-While this step may seem like a no-brainer, you’d be amazed how many teams we’ve seen over the years who do not go through this important process.
+During the debrief, take detailed notes to share with everyone and to keep them for future reference.
+While this step may seem like a no-brainer, you’d be amazed at how many teams we’ve seen over the years that do not go through this important process.
 As a result, when the next year rolls around, the points learned from the debrief have been completely forgotten.

 We encourage you to take a step further by scheduling an initial open enrollment planning call for next June.
 The earlier you think about your strategy, the better.
-“I regret planning for Open Enrollment so far in advance,” said no benefits professional ever.
+No benefits professional has ever said, “I regret planning for open enrollment so far in advance.”
+It’s also important to keep in mind that communication and education should be a year-round event, not solely isolated to open enrollment.
+Read our blog on 3 Steps to Boost Benefits Engagement Through Employee Communications for more ideas.

 We hope you’ll use these tips and reminders to have a more successful open enrollment this fall.
-If you want further ideas or a second opinion on communication materials, contact me directly for guidance—you can find my contact information here.
+If you want further ideas or a second opinion on communication materials, contact your Woodruff Sawyer representative for guidance.

 Table of Contents